G6EJD/ESP8266-Autonomous-Graphing-Data-Logger/README.md

 may seem superfluous but they are not.
 Any adjustment of the HTML code or attributes other than simple colour or font size changes is likely to make the code non-operational.
+I have noticed, but can't explain why, that Google Charts sometimes can and can't cope with large amounts of data for plotting, so I have reduced the amount of data sent for graphing by 2, so step size is now +2.
+This appears to improve graphing reliability.